+Learning Objective: 01-01 Understand the meaning of 'financial accounting' and its relationship to the broader areas of accounting and accountability.

+Section: Financial accounting defined

+Topic: Understanding financial accounting
-Chapter - Chapter 01 #17 Difficulty: Easy Section: 1.01 Financial accounting defined 18.
-The Corporations Act requires which of the following to be included in a Directors' Declaration?

-I. State whether in their opinion the financial statements comply with accounting standards and the Corporations Act.

-II.
-State whether in their opinion the financial statements give a true and fair view of the financial position and financial performance of the entity.

-III.
-State whether or not in their opinion, when the declaration was made, there were reasonable grounds to believe that the company would be able to pay its debts as they become due.

-IV.
-State details of directors' emoluments.

-V. State principal activities of the entity.

-- A. All of the given answers are correct.

-- B. I, II and III only

-- C. I, II, III and IV only

-- D. IV and V only
+- 18. The requires which of the following to be included in a Directors' Declaration? - I. State whether in their opinion the financial statements comply with accounting standards and the - II.
+State whether in their opinion the financial statements give a true and fair view of the financial position and financial performance of the entity. - III.
+State whether or not in their opinion, when the declaration was made, there were reasonable grounds to believe that the company would be able to pay its debts as they become due. - IV.
+State details of directors' emoluments. - V. State principal activities of the entity. - A. All of the given answers are correct. - B. I, II and III only. - C. I, II, III and IV only. - D. IV and V only.

-Chapter - Chapter 01 #18 Difficulty: Medium Section: 1.03 Sources of external financial reporting regulations
+Learning Objective: 01-05 Be aware of the requirements within the Corporations Act that require the preparation of a Directors' Declaration, Directors' Report and a Declaration by the Chief Executive Officer and Chief Financial Officer.

+Topic: Director reporting requirements in Australia and the Corporations Act

 - 19. Pursuant to Corporate Law Economic Reform Program (CLERP) issued in October 2003, which of the following is/are required to provide a written declaration to the board of directors that the annual financial statements are in accordance with the Corporations Act and Australian Accounting Standards and that the financial statements present a true and fair view of the entity's financial position and performance?

-- A. any independent director
+- A. Any independent director.

-- B. chief executive officer
+- B. Chief executive officer.

-- C. chief financial officer
+- C. Chief financial officer.

-- D. chief executive officer and chief financial officer
+- D. Chief executive officer and chief financial officer.